Akbar453/Predictive-Maintenance/README.md

 # Conclusion

-his predictive maintenance classification model provides a reliable and accurate solution for identifying maintenance needs in advance, helping to reduce unplanned downtime and optimize operational efficiency.
+This predictive maintenance classification model provides a reliable and accurate solution for identifying maintenance needs in advance, helping to reduce unplanned downtime and optimize operational efficiency.